webdevops/Dockerfile/README.md

 # Building

-Lokal building of containers can be done with `make` and `Makefile`:
+Local building of containers can be done with `make` and `Makefile`:

 Command                     | Description
 --------------------------- | ----------------------------------------------------------------------------------